 IHS Markit Climate and Carbon service offers expert analysis of climate-related policies, markets, and technology trends to inform and support corporate strategy, investments, decision making and disclosure.

-IHS Markit Climate and Carbon service is designed for decision makers needing to deliver on corporate emissions reduction targets and manage the risks changing climate policies and the low carbon energy transition pose to their business.
+IHS Markit Climate and Carbon service is designed for decision makers needing to deliver on corporate emissions reduction targets and manage the risks that changing climate policies and the low carbon energy transition pose to their business.

 Mounting global concern over the impact of climate change, as demonstrated by the more than 190 governments that adopted the 2015 Paris Agreement, has compelled companies to explore different strategies for a lower carbon world.
 Following the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD), investors are calling for greater transparency in the use of low carbon scenarios and key reporting metrics; making it critical for organizations to understand the risks and opportunities associated with climate change.